uidaholib/mainstreetvideo_source/pages/horror.md

 _Do you miss the curation?_

--       [Kanopy](https://www.kanopy.com/en/){:target='_blank'} is “{% include feature/youtube-clip-modal.html text="the closest thing to a virtual video store" objectid="mainstreet007" start="5159" %}<!--{% include feature/marginnote-nothing.html youtubeid="sZGTvs8Ll8U" link="https://youtu.be/sZGTvs8Ll8U?t=5159)" id="virtual" %},” according to [Benjamin Hardcastle](/items/mainstreet007.html){:target='_blank'}.
+-       [Kanopy](https://www.kanopy.com/en/){:target='_blank'} is “{% include feature/youtube-clip-modal.html text="the closest thing to a virtual video store" objectid="mainstreet007" start="5159" %}<!--{% include feature/marginnote-nothing.html youtubeid="sZGTvs8Ll8U" link="https://youtu.be/sZGTvs8Ll8U?t=5159)" id="virtual" %},” according to [Benjamin Hardcastle]({{ '/items/mainstreet007.html' | relative_url }}).
 This streaming service partners with public libraries and universities, offering free access to a wide variety of both classic and contemporary cinema.-->

 -       [The Criterion Channel](https://www.criterionchannel.com){:target='_blank'} provides you with a rotating selection of their catalog, including curated spotlights on directors, genres, and themes.